 Any additional members of the board of directors must be elected according to the Articles of Incorporation and bylaws of your corporation.
 Otherwise, elections may be held at each annual meeting.

-Choose a name for your nonprofit corporation
+Step 2: Choose a name for your nonprofit corporation

 Selecting a name for your nonprofit corporation is an important step in the formation process.
 Consider a name that reflects your nonprofit’s mission.
 You want people to recognize what your organization does just by seeing the name.